wiliao/k8s-kubeadm-flannel/README.md

     sudo apt-get update
     sudo apt-get install helm

 (2).
-Add the Metrics Server Helm charts repo to Helm and then install (if using tls)
+Add the Metrics Server Helm charts repo to Helm and then install (if using tls, might need other steps)

     helm repo add metrics-server https://kubernetes-sigs.github.io/metrics-server/